Skip to Content

 The scope of work includes removal of ditches and culverts, boulevard regrading, pavement reconstruction, new curb and gutter, new sidewalks, watermain replacement, new storm sewer system, sanitary sewer upgrade, and streetlight upgrade.

-The construction started in June 2024, with the first phase focusing on the reconstruction of Blackforest Drive and Acorn Road.
-The majority of the road improvements on Blackforest Drive and Acorn Road were completed in 2024.
-The remaining work such as streetlight upgrade, sidewalk installation, and driveway paving are on-going in spring/summer 2025.
+Construction started in June 2024, with the first phase focusing on the reconstruction of Blackforest Drive and Acorn Road.
+The majority of road improvements on Blackforest Drive and Acorn Road were completed in 2024.
+Remaining work, including streetlight upgrade, sidewalk installation, and driveway paving, was scheduled for spring and summer 2025.

 The overall construction project is expected to be substantially completed by December 2025.